 In Poland there is Natalia Hatalska who writes about the relationship of technology, society and the future.
 She started as an ambient media specialist but evolved into this imagination, inspiration expert.
 You should check her out.
 Artur Kurasi?ski is an enterpreneur who does interviews with all the shakers and movers of the tech world.
 He’s better than your regular journalist, because he knows the right questions to ask.
-Roman ?ozi?ski and Krzysztof Sobieszek are both strategists and we meet during conferences, I love to hear what they have to say.
+Krzysztof Sobieszek and I are both strategists and we meet during conferences, I love to hear he has to say.

 Are there any well known personalities who are better at selling themselves and promoting their reputation than are actually knowledgeable in their own right.
 In other words people who are famous and well known but not as talented as they are perceived to be (I will understand if you choose not to answer this question)